 |15||Axis AMC||Axis Bank|

-How many shares do I need to purchase to be eligible for shareholder quota in IPOs?
+How many shares of the parent company do I need to purchase to be eligible for shareholder quota in IPOs?

-You need to be a shareholder without any specific number of shares.
+You need to be a shareholder irrespective of the number of shares.
 Therefore, you can have just one share in your demat account to be eligible.

 You need to have the shares in your demat account as on the record date to qualify for shareholder quota in IPOs.
 This means that you need to purchase the parent company shares couple of days in advance.

-What is the best way to be eligible for shareholder quota in IPOs?
+What is the best way to become eligible for shareholder quota in IPOs?

 What is the maximum limit of the shareholder quota in IPOs?